elodina/datastax-enterprise-mesos/README.md

         Network interface to broadcast for nodes.
   --constraints <value>
         Constraints (hostname=like:^master$,rack=like:^1.*$).
+  --seed-constraints <value>
+        Seed node constraints.
+Will be evaluated only across seed nodes.
   --node-out <value>
         File name to redirect Datastax Node output to.
   --agent-out <value>